Bobloblawlobslawbomb/cosmic-dust/README.md

 ## Known Bugs
 * Program currently has no way to input 'Name, _Age_, or _Number of Snakes_'
-* Program presently includes commented code, as 'notes' for further guidance
 * Program currently does not return users "number of years past life expectancy" --planned as part of WIP timeLeft function
-* Person.js file is not written in class syntax
 * Program has 1 failing test:
 >1) _'it should calculate personOnes "timeLeft" (lifeExpect - age)'_